 The ONE R Twin Edition also boasts download-free editing so you can edit footage on a phone without downloading it first.

-However, to do so successfully you’ll need one of the latest iPhones (iPhone 11/11 Pro/11 Pro Max, iPhone XS/XS Max, iPhone XR, iPhone X, iPhone 8/8 Plus), or a high-end Android camera phones (Huawei Mate20, Huawei P30, Samsung Galaxy S9, Samsung S9, S9+, Note9 and newer) to edit videos without suffering from long lags and freeze-ups.
+However, to do so successfully you’ll need one of the latest iPhones (opens in new tab) (iPhone 11 (opens in new tab)/11 Pro (opens in new tab)/11 Pro Max (opens in new tab), iPhone XS (opens in new tab)/XS Max, iPhone XR, iPhone X, iPhone 8 (opens in new tab)/8 Plus (opens in new tab)), or a high-end Android camera phones (opens in new tab) (Huawei Mate20 (opens in new tab), Huawei P30, Samsung Galaxy S9, Samsung S9, S9+, Note9 and newer) to edit videos without suffering from long lags and freeze-ups.

 Insta360 ONE R: build and handling(opens in new tab)